-We follow the strict dietary guidelines from the American Heart Association, American Diabetes Association, and the Dietary Guidelines for Americans to ensure we have the right types and amounts of carbohydrates.
+We follow the strict dietary guidelines from the American Heart Association, the American Diabetes Association, and the Dietary Guidelines for Americans to ensure we have the right types and amounts of carbohydrates.

 These averages come from 3 meals a day plus 2-3 servings of dairy.
 If you were to swap your dairy servings for a carb-free item, you would lower the daily average by 24-36 grams per day (8-12 grams per meal).